Note: This article applies to adTempus 4 and later. For adTempus 3 and earlier, see article K00000420.

 Procedure

-Before beginning the transfer process, stop the adTempus service using the Windows service control tool.
+Before beginning the transfer process, if possible you should stop the adTempus service using the Windows service control tool so that the adTempus data is in a consistent state.

 3. Copy the database files

-4. Attach the database on the new server
+4. Restore the database on the new server

 5. Configure security for the database

 Determine which security model you will use to allow adTempus to connect to the database.
-For more information see the user guide.
+For more information see the Database Security section above and the user guide.
 The following models can be used:

 6. Remove SQL Server service dependency